Shitsuri/Cyber-Security-Projects/Networking/Network Packet Analysis.md

  2. Why Analyze Packets?

-    Troubleshooting: To identify connectivity or latency issues in a network.
- Security: Detect suspicious or malicious activities like intrusions or data breaches.
+    Troubleshooting: To identify connectivity or latency issues in a network. t Security: Detect suspicious or malicious activities like intrusions or data breaches.
     Performance: Optimize network bandwidth and application behavior.